 Qualifications & Preparation for university

-Almost all entrants to top UK universities qualify through A-levels, widely regarded as the “Gold Standard” preparation for university.
-CCSS offers a broad range of A-level courses, combined with ESL provision, as well as other preparatory courses such as our Academic Foundation Programme and GCSEs.
+Almost all entrants to top UK universities qualify through A Levels, widely regarded as the “Gold Standard” preparation for university.
+CCSS offers a broad range of A Level courses, combined with ESL provision, as well as other preparatory courses such as our Pre-Programme and GCSEs.

 The CCSS guidance process for university applications

 All CCSS tutors have full training in the UK university applications process, and CCSS has experience with applications to universities in other countries.
 Whether on a one-year or two-year programme, you will be fully supported and guided in university choices, meeting weekly with your tutor, who oversees your successful university application.

 Preparation begins in the Lower Sixth year when you are introduced to the UCAS website and complete a diagnostic degree choice questionnaire.
 All universities require you to have a recognised qualification in maths and English, and we ensure that you receive the necessary tuition to achieve this.

 If you are interested in applying to Oxford University or Cambridge University, or to courses in law or medicine, we provide you with a specialist programme of advice for these applications.

 The quality of your written and spoken English needs to be at an extremely high level and we provide comprehensive ESL support to help you achieve these standards.

 Early in the spring term you receive detailed advice about specific university courses to suit your strengths and ability.
 Your tutor offers guidance and information on co-curricular activity to enhance your application by widening experience and knowledge.
 Students regularly win places on Headstart maths and engineering courses; attend workshops in law, chemistry, medicine, dentistry, physiotherapy; and enjoy University taster days for social science and humanities subjects.

 Preparation for university (the one year, fast-track programme)